-Native to the midwest, the American Hornbeam typically grows as an understory tree, in wetter areas.
-Its leaf is dark green, ovate, with doubly serrated margins.
+Native to the midwest, the American Hornbeam typically grows as an understory tree in wetter areas.
+Its leaf is dark green and ovately shaped with doubly serrated margins.
 Because this tree grows low to the ground, many animals use the tree for shelter.
 Interestingly, Beavers use the wood of this tree for building dams, as it is readily available in their habitat.

 |Latin Name||Carpinus caroliniana|